RosettaCommons/documentation/rosetta_basics/scoring/Scorefunction-History.md

 Publications timeline
 =====================
-_Note: this is all sketchily from memory, if someone reads this, then reads the papers, edit this to confirm its correctness / remove this hatnote_

 **See also the [[Rosetta Canon|Rosetta-canon#scoring]]**

 * Rohl CA, Strauss CE, Misura KM, Baker D (2004) [Protein structure prediction using Rosetta.](http://www.ncbi.nlm.nih.gov/pubmed/15063647) (pubmed link)